tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Information Elements** Expressed as the "simple English term" for the `Information Element` being evaluated, or if multiple `Information Elements` are being evaluated together, a succinct more general concept (like LOCATION or EVENT) that encompasses those `Information Elements`
   * The use of "simple English terms" in the label (e.g., FOOTPRINTWKT) rather than the formal prefixed term (dwc:footprintWKT) to make it more accessible to human readers, and allows the label to be used as a string constant in many programming languages.
 * **Evaluation:** What is the Test testing?
-  * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in a source authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the [landing page for the BDQ standard](../../index.md).
+  * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in a source authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../supplement/index.md#evaluations) table in the [Supplement](../supplement/index.md).

 This Test is a Validation, it is evaluating the Information Element `dwc:footprintWKT`, and it is evaluating whether there is a value in `dwc:footprintWKT`, so the label is VALIDATION_FOOTPRINTWKT_NOTEMPTY.
 This label is expected to be a constant that does not change, even in translation.